krsoninikhil/krsoninikhil.github.io/_posts/2018-12-15-easy-moving-from-vscode-to-emacs.md

     (add-hook 'after-init-hook 'global-company-mode)
     ```

-5. I use combination of
+5. I use the combination of
    [`projectile`](https://www.projectile.mx/en/latest/) and
    [`helm`](https://emacs-helm.github.io/helm/) package to deal with
    fuzzy file search.
 Configurations for `helm` can be a bit overwhelming so